technology-robot/tr-website/_posts/2023-12-11-defining-intelligence.md

 ---
-title: Making intelligence accessible to everyone
+title: What is "Intelligence for all"?
 header:
   image: /assets/images/articles/2023-12-11-defining-intelligence.png
   og_image: /assets/images/articles/2023-12-11-defining-intelligence.png